Leek moth: major garlic pest

 Trichogramma are tiny wasps that parasitize butterfly and moth eggs.
 In agriculture, they are mainly used to control corn borer (Ostrinia nubilalis), armyworms (Spodoptera sp.) and False looper (Trichoplusia sp.).

-Trichogramma brassicae pupae are glued to cards and introduced in field.
+Trichogramma brassicae pupae are glued to cards and introduced in the field.
 Once set up, adult trichogramma will emerge after 5 to 7 days, depending on environmental conditions.
-Upon emergence, the female trichogramma wasps will actively search for moth eggs on the surface of the garlic leaves.
+Upon emergence, the female trichogramma wasp will actively search for moth eggs on the surface of the garlic leaves.
 Once detected, she lays inside them.
-The trichogramma larvae will grow inside the moth egg and feed on the future caterpillar in formation.
+The trichogramma larvae will grow inside the moth egg and feed on the future caterpillar.
 This will cancel the future generation of leek moth.